Lepton flavor violating decay of true muonium: $\boldsymbol{(\mu^+ \mu^-) \to \mu^\pm e^\mp}$: Summary

 \section{Summary}

 In summary, we have proposed a new process for testing CLFV and its underlying physics: the decay of true muonium (TM), $(\mu^+ \mu^-) \to \mu^\pm e^\mp$.
 This purely leptonic, two-body decay offers a distinct experimental signature: energetic, back-to-back charged leptons with a momentum of $|\boldsymbol{p_{\mu (e)}}| \simeq 3m_\mu/4$.
 Theoretically, it is also free from hadronic uncertainties.
 Using the effective field theory approach, we evaluated the branching ratio of $(\mu^+ \mu^-) \to \mu^\pm e^\mp$ under the single-operator dominance scenario for scalar-, vector-, and dipole-type CLFV operators.
 Our analysis includes interference effects between multiple operators, which could increase the branching ratio.
 We found that the branching ratio could reach $\mathcal{O}(10^{-20})$ within the current experimental bounds on CLFV couplings, as constrained by the MEG~II experiment, for example.
 Such a branching ratio may be probed at future high-luminosity muon beamlines.
-We emphasize the potential complementarity of this process with ongoing searches for new physics in rare muon decays and highlight its utility in probing flavor structure in the lepton sector.
-A detailed study is necessary to establish this new process as a probe of flavor structure.
-This study should include a comprehensive formulation of the TM dynamics, experimental backgrounds, and complementarity with other CLFV processes.
-We will address these issues in our future work.
+We emphasize the potential complementarity of this process with ongoing searches for new physics in rare muon decays and highlight its utility in probing the flavor structure of the lepton sector.
+A detailed investigation is required to firmly establish this decay as a probe of flavor dynamics.
+Such a study should include a comprehensive formulation of TM dynamics in both vacuum and non-vacuum environments, together with a systematic analysis of experimental backgrounds and complementarity with other CLFV processes.
+We leave these issues as important directions for our future work.